p8952/ruby-tinderbox/README.md

 Web interface and build server built on top of the above mentioned scripts.

-Maintains a database of the build results of all Ruby related packages.

 # License

 Ruby Tinderbox and the bundled Ruby Stats are both [licensed under the AGPL](https://github.com/p8952/ruby-tinderbox/blob/master/LICENSE).